19. These Women

 "What's wrong?"
 Renée asked.

-"Alice is upset about some things," Bella said, deciding a full explanation of the upcoming gathering would probably be a little too much for her mother's nerves to handle.
+"Alice is upset about something," Bella said, deciding a full explanation of the upcoming caucus would probably be a little too much for her mother's nerves.
 "They're just trying to make her feel better."

 "Which one is Alice?"